WardPearce/Paycord/README.md

         - currency_symbol
             - Symbol of currency.
 - MONTHLY_GOAL - optional, by default `0.0` (Disabled)
+- MONTHLY_GOAL_PARAGRAPH - optional, by default `"The goal below indicates how much our services cost a month to run.\nYou can help support our service by purchasing one of the packages below."`
 - CURRENCY - optional, by default `"USD"` ([Supported currencies](https://stripe.com/docs/currencies))
 - DISCORD_API_URL - optional, by default `"https://discord.com/api"`
 - LOGO_URL - optional, by default `"https://i.imgur.com/d5SBQ6v.png"`